 Further, the large vent affords the possibility of washing off the bearing/piston assembly after the dive day, to rid critical working parts of the destructive effects of salt.
 There is absolutely no disassembly involved.
 Salt WILL enter the interior of ANY compressor as it cannot be hermetically sealed, as some circulation of hot air is needed.
-As with all Air Line hookah dive compressors, it is marinized inside and out for long, l-o-n-g service life.
+As with all of The Air Line by J Sink's hookah dive compressors, it is marinized inside and out for long, l-o-n-g service life.

 In the Pre Airolinean Geologic period, a single-head compressor could be counted on to supply air for two to a depth of about 30 feet.
 R260XL will see that and raise (actually, lower) it 55 feet.
 No kidding; two to 85 feet, three to 60, four to 40.
 (Real numbers, not the hoped-for numbers you would get with a single, down hose system that additionally has to run slower)